|

 Anglo-Indian Club; Harrington's Tea Shop; Belgravia;

-Beech's House; Watson's Club; Scotland Yard; Limehouse;
+Beech's House; Watson's Club; Scotland Yard;

-Warehouse; Yorkshire; Ridings Hotel
+Limehouse; Warehouse; Yorkshire; Ridings Hotel

 Story: Inventor, Sir Newnham Speight, calls on

-Holmes after Thomas Kellway vanishes from a locked room
+Holmes after Thomas Kellway vanishes from a locked

 his investigation at Speight's home, Holmes encounters

-Constantine Skinner, an occult detective, who begins his
+Constantine Skinner, an occult detective, who begins

-on Venus in the interim.
+spent years on Venus in the interim.

 |